vhyrro/hologram.nvim/README.md

     - [x] Ability to transfer .png format files and display at an arbitrary location in an nvim buffer.
     - [x] Retain image transparency when being displayed.
     - [x] Retain image position when scrolling.
-    - [ ] Extend to work with file formats other than png, like jpg.
+    - [x] Extend to work with file formats other than png, like jpg, webp and others.
-    - [ ] Add more transmission mediums apart from direct (data is transmitted within escape code itself), e.g files and temporary files - add download and display image from url?
+    - [ ] Add download from URL and send to terminal functionality.
     - [x] Auto crop image when partly out of bounds.
     - [ ] Ability to transfer animation frame data.
 - [ ] Support for [Iterm2 Images Protocol](https://iterm2.com/documentation-images.html#:~:text=Inline%20Images%20Protocol-,Inline%20Images%20Protocol,8%2Dbit%2Dclean%20environment).